 When Is Dog & Puppy Vomiting An Emergency?

 Vomiting can be a sign of canine distemper virus or canine parvovirus, which can be prevented by proper vaccinations.
-In deep chested breeds, unproductive vomiting may be a sign of bloat.
-Bloat (gastric dilatation and/or volvulus) happens with the stomach swells and potentially twists without emptying and can kill dogs very quickly–big deep chested dogs (German Shepherds like my Magic and big dogs like Bravo-Dawg) are most prone.
+In deep-chested breeds, unproductive vomiting may be a sign of bloat.
+Bloat (gastric dilatation and/or volvulus) happens with the stomach swells and potentially twists without emptying and can kill dogs very quickly–big deep-chested dogs (German Shepherds like my Magic and big dogs like Bravo-Dawg) are most prone.